-xxvi.
-Development applications for creation of residential lots over areas shown on the CumbalumPrecinct B Structure Plan (Figure 1 - Appendix C) as "Potential soft soils" or "Fill required to above flood levels" must be accompanied by information (including plans and sections) to show works required to address geotechnical and flooding issues as applicable, and that the works meet applicable geotechnical standards for the proposed development.
+xxii.
+Development applications for creation of residential lots over areas shown on the Cumbalum Precinct B Structure Plan (Figure 1 - Appendix C) as "Potential soft soils" or "Fill required to above flood levels" must be accompanied by information (including plans and sections) to show works required to address geotechnical and flooding issues as applicable.